rcazzara/seldovia/_people/Alexanderoff_Anesiem.md

 source_file: Cemetery Directory
 ---

-**ANESIEM ALEXANDEROFF** was born in Kodiak on March 1872.
+**ANESIEM ALEXANDEROFF** was born in Kodiak in March 1872.
 He lived on Woody Island, Kodiak in 1900 and had Otto Anderson, from Sweden as a lodger.
 In 1910 he lived with his parents, John and Leuboff (?)
 Alexandroff in Seldovia.
 In 1920 he and his wife Catherine were living